 GCM Grosvenor views ESG factors as key elements of investment return, volatility, and risk mitigation, and believes the consideration of such factors is an important aspect of our fiduciary responsibility to clients.
 The degree of ESG integration into a given portfolio will depend on the client mandate, investment strategy and portfolio structure.
-While the general partner may consider ESG factors when making an investment decision, unless otherwise specified in the fund’s investment strategy, the funds do not pursue an ESG-based investment strategy or limit its investments to those that meet specific ESG criteria or standards.
+While ESG factors may be considered when making an investment decision, unless otherwise specified in the portfolio’s investment strategy, GCM Grosvenor-sponsored funds, other than those subject to either Articles 8 or 9 of the SFDR, do not pursue an ESG-based investment strategy or limit their investments to those that meet specific ESG criteria or standards.
 Any reference herein to environmental or social considerations is not intended to qualify our duty to maximize risk-adjusted returns.
-Further information on the manner in which sustainability risks are integrated into investment decisions is available at the offices of GCM Grosvenor.